ONTAP 9 Manuals ( CA08871-402 )

 4. Verify that the policy was added correctly to the LIF by using the network interface show -fields firewall-policy command.

-Example of creating a firewall policy and applying it to a LIF
+Example of creating a firewall policy and assigning it to a LIF

 The following command creates a firewall policy named data_http that enables HTTP and HTTPS protocol access from IP addresses on the 10.10 subnet, applies that policy to the LIF named data1 on SVM vs1, and then shows all of the firewall policies on the cluster: